 What is the Bookcamp & Writing Retreat?

-Looking forward to its fifth year, the 2018 Novel-In-Progress Bookcamp & Writing Retreat offers two concurrent residential writing programs: the full Bookcamp and also a Writing Retreat.
+Looking forward to its sixth year, the 2019 Novel-In-Progress Bookcamp & Writing Retreat offers two concurrent residential writing programs: the full Bookcamp and also a Writing Retreat.
 Registration fees include room, board, and program expenses.

 Either program offers an intense, 6-day, 6-night, full-immersion guided experience, a stimulating literary experience shared with a group of serious writers in all fiction genres who are working on their works-in-progress (a novel, a memoir, a creative nonfiction book).